Tainted\\Coders

 ... etc

-When you load a variable onto the stack you load it into the cache, then when you access it again later your CPU will first check its cache.
-But if you had loaded other data in the interim it will have been evicted and have to be fetched from memory (cache miss).
+When you load a variable onto the stack, you load it into the cache.
+Then when you access it again later your CPU will first check its cache.

-When we perform our game loop above and fetch the data for each player, we would be bouncing all over our cache trying to fetch the missing data, possibly evicting other cache lines and getting cache misses resulting in worse performance.
+When we iterate over the players above and fetch the data for each player, we would be bouncing all over our cache trying to fetch the missing data.
+This would be evicting other cache lines and getting cache misses resulting in worse performance.

 So whats the alternative?

-Well we could store our game data into “structures of arrays” (SoA) instead of our previous AoS.
+Well, we could store our game data into "structures of arrays" (SoA) instead of our previous "array of structures" (AoS).

 struct Entity {